-Having lived and worked in Japan for over seven years, much of my work is related to Japanese culture and society.
-I speak the language to a native level and have no problem reading newspapers, research papers and books.
-Although I now live in Amsterdam (ironically thanks to my Japanese husband), I retain a keen interest in current affairs and social issues in Japan.
+I lived and worked in Japan for over seven years, and speak and read the language to a native level.
+Although I now live in Amsterdam, I retain a keen interest in current affairs and social issues in Japan, and do both remote and local work for Japanese clients.

-“The kimono became a canvas onto which both contemporary life and Japan’s self-image — torn between patriotic fervor and a sense of inferiority toward the dominant West — were projected.
-By 1900, wearing a kimono was a way of expressing patriotic pride, while adopting Western dress signaled one’s aspirations to be equal to Europe.”
+“The kimono became a canvas onto which both contemporary life and Japan’s self-image — torn between patriotic fervour and a sense of inferiority toward the dominant West — were projected.
+By 1900, wearing a kimono was a way of expressing patriotic pride, while adopting Western dress signalled one’s aspirations to be equal to Europe.”

 “Tokyo’s winning of the 2020 bid provided a catalyst for the construction revolution already ripping through the city with glee.
 The moving of Tsukiji fish market, a delightfully scuzzy and earthy ecosystem riddled with history and stories to a faceless jazzed-up box further up river just shows how much the authorities miss the point.
 It doesn’t matter that the new one will have a spectator’s gallery looking over the market to avoid collisions between tourists and the frozen tuna handlers, because the tourists won’t come if the place has all the charm of a Tesco fish counter.”